 - 3.7.1 Many substances end up in the soil or sediment compartments and an assessment of their degradability in these environments may therefore be of importance.
 Among standard methods may be mentioned the OECD Test Guideline 304A test on inherent biodegradability in soil, which corresponds to the OPPTS 835.3300 test. - 3.7.2 The special test characteristics ensuring the determination of the inherent degradability in soil are: - (a) natural soil samples are used without additional inoculation; - (b) radiolabelled test substance is used; and - (c) evolution of radiolabelled CO2 is determined. - 3.7.3 A standard method for determining the biodegradation in sediment is the OPPTS 835.3180 Sediment/water microcosm biodegradation test.
 Microcosms containing sediment and water are collected from test sites and test compounds are introduced into the system.
-Disappearance of the parent compound (i.e. primary biodegradation) and, if feasible, appearance of metabolites or measurements of ultimate biodegradation may be made. - 3.7.4 Currently, two new OECD guidelines are being drafted on aerobic and anaerobic transformation in soil (OECD Test Guideline, 1999a) and in aquatic sediment systems (OECD Test Guideline 1999b), respectively.
+Disappearance of the parent compound (i.e. primary biodegradation) and, if feasible, appearance of metabolites or measurements of ultimate biodegradation may be made. - 3.7.4 Two OECD test guidelines address aerobic and anaerobic transformation in soil and in aquatic sediments (OECD Test Guidelines 307 and 308 respectively).
 The experiments are performed to determine the rate of transformation of the test substance and the nature and rates of formation and decline of transformation products under environmentally realistic conditions including a realistic concentration of the test substance.
 Either complete mineralization or primary degradability may be determined depending on the analytical method employed for determining the transformation of the test substance.